 Fortunately, if you have this disease, you can dramatically reduce the symptoms by lowering the salt in your diet – a move that's not just good for your ears, but your overall health!

 Do you have a ringing in your ears that you think might be linked to your salt intake?
 Don't stress, just get your hearing condition checked out.
-Click here to make a booking for a FREE* hearing test, or call us on 1300 308 125 today.
+Click here to make a booking for a no cost* hearing test, or call us on 1300 308 125 today.